 - Competitive sports (for an adrenaline rush)

-- STEM activities like robotics and mechanics (for technical curiosity)
+- STEM activities such as robotics and mechanics (for technical interest)

-- Hunting and sport shooting with proper guidance
+- Hunting and sport shooting under proper supervision.

 5. Ensure Proper Firearm Storage